NoFap sleep and NoFap insomnia is a personal topic for me.

-When you’re on NoFap, PMO has been removed from the equation.
+When you’re doing the NoFap challenge, PMO has been removed from the equation.
 This means no more prolactin before bed.

 It’ll take a while for your body to adjust to this new reality.
-Hence, you might have insomnia for the first month or so when you’re on NoFap.
+Hence, you might have insomnia for the first month or so when you’re doing the NoFap challenge.